AI-READI/pyfairdatatools/docs/schemas/dataset_description.md

 The full JSON schema for the dataset metadata is as follows.

+You can also use the JSON validator hosted at [https://www.jsonschemavalidator.net/s/aNSmlcv1](https://www.jsonschemavalidator.net/s/aNSmlcv1) to validate your JSON data against this schema.

 !!! warning

     There is additional validation performed within the method itself.
 This schema is only used for validation of the JSON data before it is sent to the method.